nalivayev/florentine-abbot/docs/en/naming.md

 2.  **Research and assigning names:**
     *   Study each photo: determine the date (exact or approximate), choose the group (`GGG`) and subgroup (`SSS`).
-    *   Assign names to files according to the system from Part 1 using batch renaming.
+    *   Assign names to files according to the rules from Part 1 using batch renaming.
     *   **Example:** Source `Album5_001.tiff` → `1968.07.00.00.00.00.C.FAM.VAC.0001.A.RAW.tiff`

 3. Filling metadata: